 We offer analytical and practical knowledge and skills to candidates who have some experience in health fields and who want to assume positions of greater responsibility in improving the public's health and the effectiveness of health care and population health services.
 Our program's primary focus is population health and the health care system in the United States.

 Our world-class faculty are able to mentor students with a large diversity of educational backgrounds and training interests.
 We have over 1,000 alumni, and our graduates pursue distinguished practice and research careers in community organizations, academia, government agencies, and the private sector.

-The degree is offered by the Department of Health Services in the UW School of Public Health, which is rated sixth nationally in the most recent rankings by U.S. News & World Report.
+The degree is offered by the Department of Health Systems and Population Health in the UW School of Public Health, which is rated sixth nationally in the most recent rankings by U.S. News & World Report.
 The program is fully accredited by the Council on Education for Public Health.